GuillaumeSMedia/ajax-toast-interceptor/README.md

 # Ajax Toast Interceptor

-Intercepts AJAX / XMLHttpRequest responses from your back-end and displays relevant 'toast' notifications.
+Intercepts AJAX / XMLHttpRequest responses from your back-end and displays relevant 'toast' notifications, so you can focus on the useful code :)

 ## Installation